Origin of the Harding name and the Hardinger

 Hear this reciting of the poem in old and modern English

-you’ re really interested, hear Julian Glover
+…and if you’ re really interested, hear Julian Glover

-(introduction by Sir Ralph Richardson) with his superb reading of Beowulf
+(introduction by Sir Ralph Richardson) with his superb reading

-"Haddings" and their legendary leader Hadding is protected by both Thor and Odin: see part 24 and onwards of from Viktor Rydberg's TEUTONIC MYTHOLOGY
+In Icelandic literature they are the "Haddings" and their legendary leader Hadding is protected by both Thor and Odin: see part 24 and onwards of from Viktor Rydberg's TEUTONIC MYTHOLOGY

 HARDING AS A SURNAME